jay01-niel/zeroxbase-launchpad-demo/README.md

 # presalewebsitebsc
-Presale website set for bsc , can work on any network
+Presale website set for ZeroXBase , can work on any network